 - Overdue utility bills

 Debt consolidation can only really work if you can secure a personal loan with an interest rate that is lower than what you are currently paying on your debts.
 That way, you’ll save money on interest over time after consolidating.

 Finding a lender can be difficult.
 You may consider local banks and credit unions.
 But online lenders may have better rates and terms.
 To help you shop lenders, consider LendingTree’s personal loan tool.
 Using the tool, you’ll enter some personal information plus what you’re looking for in a loan.
-Afterward, you’ll receive loan offers, which you can compare to find the best deal for your credit score.
+Afterward, you’ll receive loan offers from up to five different lenders based on your creditworthiness, which you can compare to find your best deal.

 24 to 60